 Another human study followed, where 75 healthy and 75 infertile men, were given 5 grams of ground up Mucuna Pruriens for 90 consecutive days.
 The results showed that testosterone levels increased significantly (38% in infertile men and 27% in healthy men).
 Luteinizing hormone (LH) also increased (41% in infertile males and by 23% in healthy males).
-And prolactin decreased (-32% in infertile group and -19% in healthy group).
-Similar results were seen in this study, where Mucuna increased testosterone levels by 38% in infertile men (this study had no healthy men as subjects though).
+And prolactin decreased (-32% in infertile group and -19% in healthy group)224.
+Similar results were seen in a human study where Mucuna increased testosterone levels by 38% in infertile men 225.

-NOTE: When buying mucuna, make sure the manufacturer has standardized it to 10-20% L-dopa.
+NOTE: When buying mucuna, make sure the manufacturer has standardized it to 10-20% L-dopa (affiliate link).

 52. Additional Resources for the Testosterone-Oriented